-Katherine practises planning and environmental law, as well as public law and human rights in its broadest sense (with particular expertise in health, community care, education and discrimination law).
+Katherine practises planning and environmental law, as well as public law and human rights in its broadest sense.

 She graduated from Queens’ College, Cambridge with a First Class degree in French and Spanish before converting to law.
 She then obtained an LLM with distinction in public law and human rights from the London School of Economics.